SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [StefanTerdell/zod-to-json-schema](https://github.com/StefanTerdell/zod-to-json-schema) - Converts Zod schemas to Json schemas
 - [exuanbo/module-from-string](https://github.com/exuanbo/module-from-string) - Load module from string using require or import.
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Every app needs authentication and authorization.
 Logto is an Auth0 alternative designed for modern apps and SaaS products.
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
-AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
-Privacy first, open-source, customizable and ready to use.
+AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
+Privacy first, open-source, customizable and r
 - [BetaHuhn/metadata-scraper](https://github.com/BetaHuhn/metadata-scraper) - 🏷️ A JavaScript library for scraping/parsing metadata from a web page.
 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js that helps you build reliable crawlers.
 Fast.
 - [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
 You can use it with React, Vue, or any other JavaScript application.